Eating management for children with diabetesAn Ellyn Satter Institute Position Statement

 Parents provide structure, support, and opportunities

 In all aspects of child diabetes mellitus management, parents provide structure, support, and opportunities—with eating, with activity and with supporting children in learning about diabetes care.
-Medical nutrition therapy for children with diabetes and for those with impaired glucose tolerance is best achieved through knowledgeable application of the Satter Feeding Dynamics Model (fdSatter) and accommodating insulin therapy to the lifestyle of the child. fdSatter looks to parents to take leadership with feeding and to allow their child autonomy in responding to internal cues for eating by observing a division of responsibility in feeding: parents decide the what, when and where of family meals and sit-down snacks and the child decides how much or if he will eat the foods offered at those structured times.
+Medical nutrition therapy for children with diabetes and for those with impaired glucose tolerance is best achieved through knowledgeable application of the Satter Feeding Dynamics Model (fdSatter) and accommodating insulin therapy to the lifestyle of the child. fdSatter looks to parents to take leadership with feeding and to allow their child autonomy in responding to internal cues for eating by observing the Satter Division of Responsibility in Feeding: parents decide the what, when and where of family meals and sit-down snacks and the child decides how much or if he will eat the foods offered at those structured times.

-Parents also observe a division of responsibility in activity by providing structure, safety and opportunities to move and letting children choose how much and whether to move and the manner of moving.
+Parents also observe sDOR in activity by providing structure, safety and opportunities to move and letting children choose how much and whether to move and the manner of moving.
 The table below compares fdSatter with the conventional approach in managing child diabetes.

 Support internal regulation and the child’s own growth trajectory